RAK Medical and Health Sciences University: College of Dental Sciences

 The Bachelor of Dental Surgery (BDS) program is of five years duration followed by one year of internship.
-The program comprises six months of general education, two years of basic medical and dental sciences and two-and-half years of clinical dental sciences.
+The program comprises six months of general education, two years of basic medical and dental sciences and two and a half years of clinical dental sciences.
 This is followed by a year of dental internship.
 The BDS program has obtained Initial Accreditation from Ministry of Higher Education & Scientific Research, UAE and admission is in progress for the academic session commencing September 2009.

-College of Pharmaceutical Sciences
+College of Pharmacy

-Bachelor of Pharmacy (B Pharm), comprises six months of general education, one year of basic sciences, two-and-half years of pharmaceutical sciences and training and 6 months of Practice School.
+Bachelor of Pharmacy (B Pharm), comprises six months of general education, one year of basic sciences, two and a half years of pharmaceutical sciences and training and six months of Practice School.
 The total program duration is four and half years.
 B.Pharm program has obtained Initial Accreditation from Ministry of Higher Education and Scientific Research and admissions is in progress for the academic session commencing September 2007.